 - Do not enter courses from memory.
 Refer to a personal copy of your transcripts.

 - Enter each course once from the transcript where it was originally taken, even if the credits transferred to another institution or you were dismissed from the institution for any reason.

-- Enter all courses, even if they do not fulfill a prerequisite or later repeated them.
+- Enter all courses, even if they do not fulfill a prerequisite or if you later repeated them.

 - Enter courses in order of oldest to most recent.